 YOU ARE NOT A CHARCUTERIE PLATE

-- Are the things I have to do today directly in line with my goals?
+- Are the things I have To Do today fall directly in line with my goals?

-- Will I be able to say “I’ve made progress!” after I’ve completed each of these action items?
+- Will I be able to say “I’ve made progress towards my goals!” after I’ve completed each of these action items?

-- Am I dedicating time + energy to new ideas + passions that I should be putting off to my future self to see through?
+- Am I dedicating time + energy to new ideas + passions that my future self should be responsible for seeing through?

-- Can I look at my To Do list + easily identify which key areas they are contributing to for me + my business?
+- Can I look at my To Do list + easily identify which key areas these contribute to for me + my business?

-- Does all of this work have to be done by me?
-Is any of this repetitive work that could be outsourced?
+- Do all of these tasks have to be done by me?
+Is any of this repetitive work that could be automated or outsourced?

-The point of your To Do list is not to fill all of the hours in your day, nor is it to spread yourself thin across the whole board trying to do “all the things”.
+The point of your To Do list is not to fill all of the hours in your day.
+It also isn’t about spreading yourself thin trying to get “all the things” done.

 Your To Do list should be created from the point of view that 1) you see where you’re going + 2) you’re taking the steps to get you there.
 Anything that doesn’t bring you from point A to point B shouldn’t make the list.